hangeza/indi-rpi-radiotelescope/ratsche/README.md

 # fields are ignored or assumed with defaults when marked with '*'
 # priority = {0=ignore|1=immediate|2=immediate when free|3=asap when optimal|4=anytime when optimal|5=low priority}
 # mode = { drift | track | equscan | horscan | gotohor | gotoequ | park | unpark | maintenance }
-# alt-period : time period after which the conditions are expected identical and the measurement can equally commence (hours)
+# alt_period : time period after which the conditions are expected identical and the measurement can equally commence (hours)
 #              (e.g. 24h for scans of stellar objects),
 #              or  0 = task may be started any time,
 #                 -1 = task shall only be started in the given time window defined by start time and max-duration